jigpu/linuxwacom-wiki-archive/wiki/Talk_Tablet_PC_Setup.md

 disable command (0) and then creates a file called touch\_off in the /tmp directory.
-When toggled again it checks for the presence of the touch\_off file and if present issues the xinput touch enabled (1) command, followed by the deletion of the file.
+When toggled again it checks for the presence of the touch\_off file and if present issues the xinput touch enabled (1) command, followed by the deletion of the file. - Favux

 2-15-11 Why do we have Tablet PC Configuration and Tablet PC Setup?